Hunger (2023 film)

-Hunger is a 2023 Thai psychological drama film directed by Sitisiri Mongkolsiri and written by Kongdej Jaturanrasamee.
+Hunger (คนหิว เกมกระหาย) is a 2023 Thai psychological drama film directed by Sitisiri Mongkolsiri and written by Kongdej Jaturanrasamee.
 It stars Chutimon Chuengcharoensukying as Aoy, a street-food cook who is invited to join the fine-dining industry under the tutelage of the infamous Chef Paul, played by Nopachai Jayanama, with Gunn Svasti as Tone, a supportive sous chef.
 The film was announced by Netflix in 2022 as one of its six upcoming Thai original productions, and was released on the platform in April 2023.
 The film received mostly positive reviews.

 Plot

 Aoy is the main cook at her family's street restaurant.
-She is scouted by Tone, the junior sous-chef of Hunger, an haute cuisine catering restaurant run by the celebrity Chef Paul.
+She is scouted by Tone, the junior sous-chef of Hunger, a haute cuisine catering restaurant run by the celebrity Chef Paul.
 Dissatisfied with the direction of her life since finishing high school, Aoy accepts the invitation and auditions alongside a culinary school graduate.
 Paul has the applicants cook fried rice, and hires Aoy for her deeper understanding of culinary technique and her skill with the wok.

 In preparation for a private birthday party hosted by a retired general, Paul demands that Aoy slice and fry wagyu beef to exacting specifications.
 After many failed attempts, she walks out in frustration but returns and practices frying the meat all night until Paul finally approves.
 At the party, Aoy fries the meat in front of the guests, who include entrepreneur Tos, a business rival of Paul.
 As Aoy continues working with the relentless Paul, she faces the limits of her skills and studies more cooking techniques from Tone.

 Hunger's soup specialist Tue is fired for stealing ingredients, forcing sous-chef Dang to pick up the slack for Hunger's next client, a family of three.
 When Paul tries the soup, he tosses it out and remakes it using cheap ingredients on hand, later explaining that he tasted shrimp in the original soup even though he warned his chefs that the client's young daughter had a shellfish allergy.
 Paul deduces Dang sabotaged the soup due to his jealousy over Hunger's younger chefs surpassing him.
 Dang stabs Paul with a knife and storms out.
 Aoy visits the hospitalized Paul, who opens up about the reason he became a chef.
 His mother was a maid for an extravagantly rich family, and she was forced to make restitution when he broke a jar of caviar.
 The incident made Paul realize that the rich view food as a status symbol and take flavor and nourishment for granted, and he resolved to become a chef of such renown that rich people would debase themselves to have him cook for them.
 Aoy is distraught by her father suffering a health crisis, as well as learning that Hunger's previous client was a construction executive heavily in debt who killed his wife, daughter, and himself after they ate their meal.